Flashcards in Role of the nephron in osmoregulation Deck (13):

 Which modifications reduce the barrier to the flow of filtrate?

--the endothelium of the glomerular capillaries has spaces up to l00nm wide between its cells, again, fluid can therefore pass between, rather than through, these cells, as a result the hydrostatic pressure of the blood in the glomerulus is sufficient to overcome their resistance and so filtrate passes from the blood into the renal capsule, the filtrate which contains urea does not contain cells or plasma proteins which are too large to pass across the connective tissue
+-the endothelium of the glomerular capillaries has spaces between its cells, so fluid can therefore pass between as a result the hydrostatic pressure of the blood in the glomerulus is sufficient to overcome their resistance and so filtrate passes from the blood into the renal capsule

 How are the proximal convoluted tubules adapted to reabsorb substances into the blood by having epithelial cells?